The-Hack-Pack/uga-scs-competitive-hacking.github.io/docs/ReverseEngineering/Level1/password.md

 ---
-description: Reverse Engineering | Easy - Password
+description: Reverse Engineering | Level 1 - Password
-tags: [easy]
+tags: [level1]
 sidebar_position: 1
 ---

 import PasswordForm from '@site/src/components/PasswordForm';

 # Password
-Reverse Engineering | Easy - Password
+Reverse Engineering | Level 1 - Password
 ## Challenge
 We have created a binary for you to break into as training.
 See if you can figure out a password that will authenticate with the program.